 - Write each cover letter specifically for the company and/or position you are seeking.

 - State the position for which you are applying and how you found out about it.

 - If you were referred by someone indicate by whom, using the name of a contact or mutual acquaintance.

 - In a summary sentence state your interest in the position and how you are unique fit.

 - Tie your qualifications to what you know about the position or organization.
 Focus on your skills, education, and experience from your resume.
 Emphasize your strongest attributes that relate to the position.
 If you have any directly related experience or education, summarize it here so that the reader can be looking for it in your resume.

 - Tell them why you are interested in this field or company.

-- Thanks the reader for his/her time and consideration
+- Thank the reader for his/her time and consideration.

 - Use business letter format, block style, with everything beginning at the left margin.